LGBTQ culture in Istanbul: Businesses and organizations

 According to USA Today, the city's gay bars and clubs are concentrated in Taksim Square and Beyoğlu: "As in most major cities, gay establishments come and go.
-A trip to Taksim Square guarantees a good cross-section of gay restaurants, coffee shops, cafes, bars and dance clubs.
 A majority of Istanbul's establishments cater to men, but a few offer an all-lesbian or mixed atmosphere."
 Xtra Magazine has said, "In the many gay clubs and bars to be found around the Taksim/Beyoglu area you'll likely feel quite at home...
 That said, people in public places tend not to kiss on the mouth, or hold hands, especially outside the gay neighborhoods."